Stronger Together: COVID-19 Resources

 Residents may have two visitors at a time.
 Visitors are allowed in residents’ apartments but may not gather in common areas.
 In addition, we ask that visitors maintain 6 ft of the distance between all residents and staff.
 We recommend shorter visits indoors and opening windows during visits.

 Outdoor visitation is preferred and provides a low risk of transmission.
+Masks are required when visiting with a loved one outdoors to reduce the spread of COVID-19 in our community.

 To learn more about our visitor policy, please contact your respective community.